pmoghaddam/blpm-api/README.md

 ## Tasks - Lower Priority
+* Full OAuth2 implementation with tokens being expired and renewed
 * Add other authorization strategies
 * Improve token authentication to expire and not last forever
 * Add basic logging, and setup a plan on how to use them